microsoft/botframework/README.md

 <a name="ABS-whats-new"></a>

-* **New!
-Direct Line Speech Channel**: We are bringing together the Bot Framework and Microsoft's Speech Services to provide a channel that enables streamed speech and text bi-directionally from the client to the bot application.
+* **Direct Line Speech Channel**: We are bringing together the Bot Framework and Microsoft's Speech Services to provide a channel that enables streamed speech and text bi-directionally from the client to the bot application.
 To sign up, add the 'Direct Line Speech' channel to your Azure Bot Service.

 [27]:https://azure.microsoft.com/en-us/services/bot-service/
 [28]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0
 [29]:https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0
 [30]:https://github.com/Microsoft/BotFramework-DirectLineJS/blob/master/README.md

+* **Better isolation for your Bot - Direct Line App Service Extension** : The Direct Line App Service Extension can be deployed as part of a VNET, allowing IT administrators to have more control over conversation traffic and improved latency in conversations due to reduction in the number of hops.
+Get started with Direct Line App Service Extension here.
+A VNET lets you create your own private space in Azure and is crucial to your cloud network as it offers isolation, segmentation, and other key benefits.

 ## Bot Framework Emulator
 The [Bot Framework Emulator][60] is a  cross-platform desktop application that allows bot developers to test and debug bots built using the Bot Framework SDK.
 You can use the Bot Framework Emulator to test bots running locally on your machine or to connect to bots running remotely.